-Enabling activities
+Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

-directly enable other activities to make a substantial contribution to an environmental objective.
+are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
-Does the financial product invest in nuclear and/or fossil gas related activities that are aligned with the EU Taxonomy1?
+Transitional activities